 NLM Copyright Information

-Liability: For documents and software available from this server, the U.S. Government does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed.
+Liability: For documents and software available from NLM, the U.S. Government does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed.

 Endorsement: NLM does not endorse or recommend any commercial products, processes, or services.
 The views and opinions of authors expressed on NLM Web sites do not necessarily state or reflect those of the U.S. Government, and they may not be used for advertising or product endorsement purposes.

-Medical Information: It is not the intention of NLM to provide specific medical advice, but rather to provide users with information to better understand their health and their diagnosed disorders.
-Specific medical advice will not be provided, and NLM urges you to consult with a qualified physician for diagnosis and for answers to your personal questions.
+Medical Information: It is not the intention of NLM to provide specific medical advice, but rather to provide users with information to better understand health and disease.
+Specific medical advice will not be provided, and NLM urges you to consult with a qualified health professional for diagnosis and for answers to your personal medical questions.